Writing Practice Tips – How to Become a Better Writer

 So once you get a taste of these ideas, you’ll see ideas in all the everyday things that you do.
-So that’s why the pen and notepad is handy to jot down a list of topics down whenever you get some inspiration.
+So that’s why the pen and notepad are handy to jot down a list of topics down whenever you get some inspiration.

 I hope you’ve been able to find the time to read this to the end.
 I wrote the first draft in 20 mins, and I admit I did fix up some typos on the way.

 By giving yourself regular writing time each day, even just 10 minutes, you’ll get better at writing.
 You’ll find it won’t be so difficult.